Summer Session

 For Faculty

-The seven-week session provides students an intensive learning experience, enabling them to achieve a degree of focus that is for many a challenge during the fall and spring semesters.
+Brown undergraduates and accelerated high school students are eligible to enroll in Summer Session courses both in-person and online, is an exciting opportunity for instructors who are looking to work with talented students and experiment with new material and pedagogies.The seven-week session provides students an intensive learning experience, enabling them to achieve a degree of focus that is for many a challenge during the fall and spring semesters.
 Since students have chosen their classes freely and are typically taking only one course or no more than two over the summer, they have time to focus on a limited set of objectives.
-Indeed, students regularly report that the compressed session, the small class size, the availability of the instructors, and the absence of distraction during the Summer Session significantly facilitates their learning.
-The engagement of students, the compressed session, and the (relative) freedom from distraction also provides faculty an opportunity to experiment with new course content and to experiment with teaching a new course.
+Indeed, students regularly report that the compressed session, the small class size, the availability of the instructors and the absence of distraction during the Summer Session significantly facilitates their learning.

 The instructional staff of Summer Sessions consists primarily of Brown faculty, supplemented by visiting faculty and graduate students.